 This course examines African American literature from its beginnings in oral tradition to the present.
 Selected readings vary.
 Topics to be addressed may include race, class, ethnicity, gender, language, slavery, equality, freedom, folklore, miscegenation, passing, pluralism, religion, segregation, syncretism, canon formation, and more.

 ENGL 377, Shakespeare, 3 Units

-Students undertake a representative study of Shakespeare's, sonnets, dramas, comedies, histories, tragedies, and romances.
+Students in this course undertake a representative study of Shakespeare's sonnets, dramas, comedies, histories, tragedies, and romances.
 Meets the General Education Requirement: Humanities: Language Literature.

 ENGL 384, Women Writers, 3 Units

 This course will enable students to read and analyze literary works by women, which have often been excluded by anthology editors and marginalized in survey courses.
 Students will also gain a broader understanding of the political, social, and cultural factors surrounding these writers and texts.
 Topics will vary, but might include Women Poets, Women Novelists, 19th Century British Women Writers, 20th Century American Women Writers, Medieval Women Writers, Women Writing Science Fiction.

 Prerequisite: WRIT 110

 Students will read short fiction, creative nonfiction, and novels by contemporary global writers of the 21st century.
 Students will examine assumptions about ethnic and national identities, immigration, cosmopolitanism, global citizenship, and literary cultures around the world.
 This class will consider the role and reputation of the United States and of Christianity abroad.
 Student will look at the literary techniques and use of point of view to create an insider's perspective into a culture.
 Meets the General Education Requirement: Intercultural Competence, Humanities: Language Literature.